pmorissette/torcache.js/README.md

 ````

 Now most people don't really have the info hash handy, so in that case I recommend using another library
 for the torrent finding part of the job.
-The http://github.com/ProjectMoon/flux library comes to mind as
+The http://github.com/pmorissette/torget library builds on top of
-its search function returns a list of torrent objects with the infoHash property.
+torcache and provides a better interface for downloading torrent files.

 ###torcache(hash, path, callback)
 * `hash` a torrent info hash string